 The old Paisley Tolbooth is on the corner of High Street and Moss Street and was given to the Burgh in 1491 by Abbot George Shaw.
-In 1610 it was rebuilt due to its dilapidated condition.
+In 1610 (Image Left) it was rebuilt due to its dilapidated condition.
 It served the purposes of the Municipal Building where the official Weights & Measures of the town were held in order to check on traders also acted as Burgh Courthouse and Town Jail.

-however the foundation work for a building being erected adjacent to the Tolbooth seriously undermined its stability and two years later it had to be demolished.
+Two further re-buildings took place in 1751 and 1882, it was during 1868, however the foundation work for a building being erected adjacent to the Tolbooth seriously undermined its stability and two years later it had to be demolished.

 (Image Above) This is where the seven people accused of witchcraft were tried and found guilty before being taken to the Gallow Green to be executed on the 10th June 1697

 with a stainless steel horseshoe

-includes the inscription “Pain Inflicted,Suffering Endured, Injustice Done“.
+“Pain Inflicted,Suffering Endured, Injustice Done“.